Preferred Architecture for Cisco Webex Hybrid Services

 Sharing of users' out-of-office status from Microsoft Outlook with Webex Teams

 As shown in Figure 7, the Cisco Calendar Connector service running on the Expressway-C Connector Host synchronizes with Microsoft Exchange using Exchange Web Services (EWS) over the on-premises network.
 At the same time, Cisco Calendar Connector pushes calendar data and communicates over the Internet through the secure enterprise boundary and corporate firewall with the calendar service within Webex.
-Cisco Calendar Connector also integrates with Webex Meetings for @webex functionality.
+Cisco Calendar Connector also integrates with Webex Personal Rooms for @webex functionality.
 HTTPS is used for communications between Cisco Calendar Connector on the Expressway-C Connector Host and Webex.
 Because this is an outbound connection from the Cisco Calendar Connector to the Internet, it does not require any inbound ports to be opened on the internal or external firewall.

 Figure 7 Hybrid Enterprise Calendar Integration